StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/http-request.md

     **- URL \***

     Enter a valid URL.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Template \***

     Enter the payload to be sent to the HTTP endpoint.
 Select JSON, XML, or plain text based on what your external system requirements.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     ---